VinayKumarNC2019/DevOpsProject1/README.md

 Step 11:  Create Jenkins JOB2

-           * Configure POLLSCM dev1 branch
+           * Configure the job to Poll SCM dev1 branch
-           * copy the code to /var/dev1
+           * copy the downloaded code from WorkSpace to /var/master/dev1
-           * Execute Docker command to launch Webserver with bind mounting from /var/dev1 to /var/www/html (This represents Test Server)
+           * Execute Docker command to launch Webserver with bind mounting from /var/master/dev1 to /var/www/html (This represents Test Server)

            * If docker is running then remove and launch fresh.